List of awards and nominations received by Mariah Carey

 Throughout her career, Carey has been honoured several times for her musical and philanthropic work.
 In 1995, Carey was honoured as the Best-Selling World Recording Artist by the World Music Awards.
-In 1999, Carey was award a Congressional Award, for her work with The Fresh Air Fund and the New York City Administration for Children's Services.
+In 1999, Carey was awarded a Congressional Award for her work with The Fresh Air Fund and the New York City Administration for Children's Services.
+In 2026, she was honored as Person of the Year by the Recording Academy's MusiCares.
 Towards the end of the '90s decade, Carey was named the Artist of the Decade by Billboard with Entertainment Tonight calling it one of her "biggest milestones".
 In August 2015, Carey was honored with a star on the Hollywood Walk of Fame.
 In 2017, Carey was honoured at the VH1 Hip Hop Honors for her contributions to R&B and hip-hop genre.
 In 2019, Carey was honoured by Varietys Power of Women for her work with The Fresh Air Fund's Camp Mariah alongside Jennifer Aniston, Awkwafina, and numerous others.
 Dubbed the "Queen of Christmas" by the media, Carey and her popular song "All I Want For Christmas Is You" set four Guinness World Records in 2019.
 In 2021, Carey broke three more Guinness Word Records.
 One of these records was becoming the first solo artist in history to top the Billboard Hot 100 in four consecutive decades.

 Despite music being her primary source of accomplishment, Carey has also received nominations and awards for other works in retail and film.
 In 2007, Carey released her own fragrance, "M", in which went on to win a Basenotes Fragrance Award for Best Celebrity Women's Fragrance as well as being nominated in three other categories.
 Carey's first step in acting, for her film Glitter, was received with negative reviews.
 Carey won a Golden Raspberry Award for Worst Actress.
 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.
 Conversely, in 2009, Carey starred in Precious, which went on to win numerous awards.
 Carey herself won the Breakthrough Performance Award at the Palm Springs International Film Festival for her work in Precious.
 In 2023, she was nominated for the Tony Award for Best Musical for producing the Broadway show Some Like It Hot.